“I’m sorry, Mom. I love you.”

 “How did you get roped in?”

 GM: “Seven years ago.
-When Malveaux tried to make me his.
-He’s sterile.
-He can’t make ghouls or other Kindred, so he had to be creative.”
+When the bishop tried to make me his.
+He was sterile.
+He couldn’t Embrace or make ghouls, so he had to be creative.”

-“He’s been inside all of your family’s heads at some point, but uses his magic to perform ‘miracles’ and dupe them into believing what he wants through ‘divine signs.’
+“He’s been inside all of your family’s heads at some point, and also uses his magic to perform ‘miracles’ and dupe them into believing what he wants through ‘divine signs.’
 Orson truly believes he’s God’s chosen agent on Earth.”

 “He tried to suborn me after I started working for your family.
 Sent me visions and nightmares.
 Made impossible things happen around me.
 I’d seen things in the Middle East.
 When the visions started giving orders, I played along.”